 Kathryn owns the Flow Blue turkey platter shown below.

 Other Platter Colors

 However, brown and flow blue are not the only transferware colors that look great.
 Similarly, purple looks especially pretty with Thanksgiving’s oranges and golds.

 For instance, Clarice Cliff the first female potter for Royal Staffordshire made the piece below.
 In addition, do you remember when Leslie Hendrix Wood wrote about her, here?

 I can just imagine the artist who created this pretty pattern many years ago, can you?

-What a wonderful learning opportunity this is for everyone who collects or has an interest in not only turkey transferware, but all British transferware patterns.
+The exhibition includes patterns, potteries, stories, and people involved in printed British pottery and porcelain between 1750-1900.
+In conclusion, this is a great opportunity for everyone who collects or has an interest in transferware.
+Similarly, this collection includes not only turkey transferware but all British transferware patterns.